WeismannS/LuaUtilities/README.md

 printf(<T>)  **--Checks if argument if table and and will print all descendants** (not the best implemenation yet, it's WIP)

+### String
+ :split(delimeter)  **Similiar to the javascript counterpart,Devides the string to multiple substrings and returns an array split by the delimeter**
 ## Contributing

 Contributions are always very welcome!